 We face many significant risks in our business, some of which are unknown to us and not presently foreseen.
 These risks could have a material adverse impact on our business, financial condition and results of operations in the future.
-We have disclosed a number of material risks under Item 1A of our annual report on Form 10-K for the year ended March 31, 2006, which we filed with the Securities and Exchange Commission on June 14, 2006.
+We have disclosed a number of material risks under Item 1A of our annual report on Form 10-K for the year ended March 31, 2007, which we filed with the Securities and Exchange Commission on June 29, 2007.
 The following discussion is of material changes to risk factors disclosed in that report.

-We have a history of losses and we are uncertain as to our future profitability.
+We have a history of losses and are uncertain as to our future profitability.

-We recorded an operating loss of \$11.9 million for the nine months ended December 31, 2006, and we ended the period with an accumulated deficit of \$197 million.
+We recorded an operating loss of \$0.6 million for the three months ended June 30, 2007, and we ended the period with an accumulated deficit of \$200 million.
+We recorded an operating loss of \$14.3 million for the year ended March 31, 2007 and ended the period with an accumulated deficit of \$200 million.
 In addition, we recorded operating losses of \$25 million and \$20 million for the fiscal years ended March 31, 2006 and 2005, respectively.
-We expect that we will continue to incur operating losses for the foreseeable future, and such losses may be substantial.
-We will need to generate significant revenue growth to achieve an operating profit.
-Given our history of fluctuating revenues and operating losses, we cannot be certain that we will be able to achieve profitability on either a quarterly or annual basis in the future.
+We may continue to incur operating losses for the foreseeable future, and such losses may be substantial.
+We will need to increase revenues in order to generate sustainable operating profit.
+Given our history of fluctuating revenues and operating losses, we cannot be certain that we will be able to achieve profitability on either a quarterly or annual basis in the future

-We may not be able to maintain our listing on the Nasdaq Capital Market.
+We may not be able to maintain our listing on the NASDAQ Capital Market.

-Our common stock trades on the Nasdaq Capital Market, which has certain compliance requirements for continued listing of common stock.
+Our common stock trades on the NASDAQ Capital Market, which has certain compliance requirements for continued listing of common stock.
 We have in the past been subject to delisting procedures due to a drop in the price of our common stock.
 If our minimum closing bid price per share falls below \$1.00 for a period of 30 consecutive trading days in the future, we may again be subject to delisting procedures.
-As of the close of business on January 31, 2007, our common stock had a closing bid price of approximately \$1.79 per share.
-We must also meet additional continued listing requirements contained in Nasdaq Marketplace Rule 4310(c)(2)(b), which requires that we have a minimum of \$2,500,000 in stockholders' equity or \$35,000,000 market value of listed securities held by nonaffiliates or \$500,000 of net income from continuing operations for the most recently completed fiscal year (or two of the three most recently completed fiscal years).
-As of January 31, 2007, based on our closing price as of that day, the market value of our securities held by nonaffiliates approximated \$109 million and we were in compliance with Nasdaq Marketplace Rule 4310(c)(2)(b).
+As of the close of business on August 1, 2007, our common stock had a closing bid price of approximately \$1.33 per share.
+We must also meet additional continued listing requirements contained in NASDAQ Marketplace Rule 4310(c)(2)(b), which requires that we have a minimum of \$2,500,000 in stockholders' equity or \$35,000,000 market value of listed securities held by non-affiliates or \$500,000 of net income from continuing operations for the most recently completed fiscal year (or two of the three most recently completed fiscal years).
+As of August 1, 2007, based on our closing price as of that day, the market value of our securities held by non-affiliates approximated \$83,089,000 and we were in compliance with NASDAQ Marketplace Rule 4310(c)(2)(b).
 There can be no assurance that we will continue to meet the continued listing requirements.

 Delisting could reduce the ability of our shareholders to purchase or sell shares as quickly and as inexpensively as they have done historically.
 For instance, failure to obtain listing on another market or exchange may make it more difficult for traders to sell our securities.
 Broker-dealers may be less willing or able to sell or make a market in our common stock.
-Not maintaining our Nasdaq Capital Market listing may:
+Not maintaining our NASDAQ Capital Market listing may:

-- result in a decrease in the trading price of our common stock; - lessen interest by institutions and individuals in investing in our common stock; - make it more difficult to obtain analyst coverage; and - make it more difficult for us to raise capital in the future.
+- result in a decrease in the trading price of our common stock; - lessen interest by institutions and individuals in investing in our common stock; - · make it more difficult to obtain analyst coverage; and - make it more difficult for us to raise capital in the future.